2016 Los Angeles Rams season: Week 17: vs. Arizona Cardinals

 The Rams' 2016 season came to an end on the first day of 2017 with yet another listless performance that capped off the franchise's 10th straight losing campaign.
 Kicker Greg Zuerlein provided the Rams' only scoring once again with field goals of 37 and 36 yards in the second quarter.
 Arizona quarterback Carson Palmer, who won the Heisman Trophy while playing at USC, had a successful day in his return to the Coliseum, passing for 255 yards and three touchdowns as the Cardinals scored 28 unanswered points in the second half.
 Offensively, quarterback Jared Goff completed 13 of 20 passes for 120 yards, but was sacked a season-high seven times.
 A year after winning NFL Offensive Rookie of the Year honors, Todd Gurley had 14 carries for 40 yards to finish the season with just 885 rushing yards despite playing in all 16 games.
 The Rams offense ended with a league-worst 224 points scored, and were held to 10 or fewer points for the ninth time in the season.
-Cornerback Blake Countess had nine tackles for the Rams, who finished their season at 4–12.
+Cornerback Blake Countess had nine tackles for the Rams, who finished their season at 46–12, 2-4 against the NFC West, and 1-6 in home games at the Los Angeles Memorial Coliseum.